CyberFlameGO/svnpython/Doc/library/weakref.rst

 :class:`WeakKeyDictionary` and :class:`WeakValueDictionary` use weak references
-in their implementation, setting up callback functions on the weak references that notify the weak dictionaries when a key or value has been reclaimed by garbage collection.
-Most programs should find that using one of these weak dictionary types is all they need -- it's not usually necessary to create your own weak references directly.
+in their implementation, setting up callback functions on the weak references that notify the weak dictionaries when a key or value has been reclaimed by garbage collection.  :class:`WeakSet` implements the :class:`set` interface, but keeps weak references to its elements, just like a :class:`WeakKeyDictionary` does.

+Most programs should find that using one of these weak container types is all they need -- it's not usually necessary to create your own weak references directly.
 The low-level machinery used by the weak dictionary implementations is exposed by the :mod:`weakref` module for the benefit of advanced uses.

 .. note::